 Observations about the trail.

 Although the walk is very flat at either end, it has some real roller coaster sections in the middle which are quite strenuous.
 On the whole it is well surfaced and waymarked making it very difficult to get lost.
 If you are not carrying all your food, it is wise to take packed lunches.
-There are not many places to buy food along the route except for the English Heritage sites which were quite expensive, and which weren’t particularly welcoming to me as a walker.
+There are not many places to buy food along the route except for the English Heritage sites which were quite expensive when I did the walk.
 The first 12 miles out of Newcastle and the section through Carlisle are on tarmac which is quite hard on the feet.
 I got a trail passport stamped at various points along the route and a certificate, together with a great meal, at the King’s Head in Bowness on Solway.

 If I did the walk again, I would possibly go in the other direction to keep the prevailing westerly winds at my back.
 For information I used a Hadrian’s Wall Path Essential Companion (now probably replaced by online resources), Anthony Burton’s trail guide and the Harvey strip map, and, as a result of the accommodation problems on this walk, I finally bought a tent.